ArushYadlapati/lolesports-live/README.md

 # [LoL Esports Live](https://lol.arush.me/)
 Get live data for current, past, and future League of Legends pro matches.
-It uses Twitch API (coming soon) to detect current polls related to those LoL pro matches, allowing you to bet points where it counts.
 This app was built with Next.js and TypeScript, and can be viewed at [https://lol.arush.me/](https://lol.arush.me/).

 ## API